MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

     }
     ```

-1. `webApplicationInfo` provides your Microsoft Entra App ID and Microsoft Graph information to assist users sign in to your app.
+`webApplicationInfo` provides your Microsoft Entra App ID and Microsoft Graph information to assist users sign in to your app.

     > [!NOTE]
     > You can use `{{ENV_NAME}}` to reference variables in `env/.env.{TEAMSFX_ENV}` file.

-## Teams Toolkit configuration files
+## Update Teams Toolkit configuration files

 1. Locate your Teams Toolkit configuration files, such as `./teamsapp.yml` and `./teamsapp.local.yml`.
-Update the required configurations related with Microsoft Entra in these files.
+Update the required configurations related to Microsoft Entra in these files.

-1. Add the following code `aadApp/create` under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra app used for SSO.
-For more information, see [`aadApp/create`.](https://github.com/OfficeDev/teams-toolkit/wiki/Available-actions-in-Teams-Toolkit#aadappcreate):
+1. Add the `aadApp/create` action under `provision` in `./teamsapp.yml` and `./teamsapp.local.yml` to create new Microsoft Entra app used for SSO:

     ```yaml
     - uses: aadApp/create